WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 This need to store and reconcile multiple sets of headers for a single signed exchange argues for embedding a signature's lifetime into the signature.

+# Change Log

+RFC EDITOR PLEASE DELETE THIS SECTION.

+draft-02

+* Signatures identify a header (e.g. Digest or MI) to guard the payload's integrity instead of directly signing over the payload.
+* The validityUrl is signed.
+* Use CBOR maps where appropriate, and define how they're canonicalized.
+* Remove the update.url field from signature validity updates, in favor of just re-fetching the original request URL.
+* Define an HTTP/2 extension to use a setting to enable cross-origin Server Push.
+* Define an `Accept-Signature` header to negotiate whether to send Signatures and which ones.
+* Define an `application/http-exchange+cbor` format to fetch signed exchanges without HTTP/2 Push.
+* 2 new use cases.

 # Acknowledgements

 Thanks to Ilari Liusvaara, Justin Schuh, Mark Nottingham, Mike Bishop, Ryan